yohanesnuwara/python-bootcamp-for-geoengineers/README.md

 It is always recommended to start with the first 2 courses (**Intro to Python I and II**).
 Then, you could choose either to take the **Python Course for Oil and Gas** (ideal for geoengineers, such as petroleum engineers or reservoir engineers) or to take the **Python Course for Geoscience** (ideal for geoscientists, such as geologists or geophysicists).

+At the end of each course, there is a dummy **Exam** to test how far you already master each course!

 **Demo Room** is a place to showcase some wonderful programs that will make you more excited to explore more with Python.

 So, enjoy!